laxuanlinh/awscertifieddev/revisionnote.md

 ## In order for DynamoDB to trigger a Lambda function, `Event Source Mapping` has to be configured

-## When create a new key for users in Gateway API, need to call createUsagePlan API to associatet the new key with the API, only need to redeploy the API if the specs change
+## When create a new key for users in Gateway API, need to call `createUsagePlan` API to associate the new key with the API, only need to redeploy the API if the specs change

 ## To speed up start up time for Lambda functions
 - Can include only needed dependencies